Your child's safety is your responsibility. The following tips should help you keep your baby out of harm's way from birth through his toddler years.

 - If you have questions about safety seats, call the Auto Safety Hotline at 1-888-327-4236 (1-888-DASH-2-DOT).

 To minimize the risk that a child will accidentally be left behind in a car or get trapped inside:

 - Leave a purse, briefcase, or cell phone in the back seat.
 That way, you get in the habit of checking in the back seat before leaving the vehicle.

 - Make an arrangement with your child’s daycare to have them call you if the child doesn’t show up as expected.

-- Always lock your car and car trunk, even if the car is parked in the driveway at home, and always keep keys and fobs out of the reach of little ones.
+- Always lock your car and car trunk, even if the car is parked in the driveway at home, and always keep keys out of the reach of little ones.

 Preventing Baby Falls